 I have recently joined an exciting research project examining the social behaviour of the "gloomy" octopus (O. tetricus).
 In January, 2015, we mounted three underwater cameras around a high-activity site located in Jervis Bay, Australia.
 The video is still being analyzed so our results are not yet available.
 But some of our work is discussed here 1, 2,).

-Here are my publications over the past four years.
-More can be found on my personal website: www.biophilosophy.ca
+Here are my publications over the past five years.
+More can be found on my website: www.biophilosophy.ca

 Newman, J.A.
 Varner, G. and Linquist, S. (2017).
 Defending Biodiversity: Environmental Science and Ethics.
 Cambridge University Press.